 Science-Backed Detox and Cellular Regeneration: A Physiological Perspective

-Science-backed detox refers to supporting the body’s natural detoxification systems — primarily the liver, kidneys, digestive tract, lymphatic system, lungs, and skin — so they can efficiently process metabolic waste and environmental compounds.
+Science-backed detox means helping the body’s natural detox systems, mainly the liver, kidneys, digestive tract, lymphatic system, lungs, and skin, so they can process waste and environmental compounds more efficiently.

-In human physiology, detoxification is a continuous biochemical process involving enzymatic transformation, antioxidant activity, and elimination pathways.
-It is not a one-time cleanse or dramatic purge.
-These processes operate continuously at the cellular level to maintain internal balance (homeostasis).
+In the body, detoxification is an ongoing process that uses enzymes, antioxidants, and elimination pathways.
+It is not a single cleanse or dramatic purge.
+These processes work all the time at the cellular level to keep the body in balance.

 When individuals seek “detox,” they are often looking for: